Private Rented Housing

 • Signs that might indicate a fire door include things like a blue ‘Fire Door’ or ‘Keep Closed’ sign, door closers, intumescent or smoke seals around the edge of the door or the frame.

 • In blocks of flats, the external door to a flat invariably should be a Fire Door, this protects the common areas from spread of flame and smoke.
 Other locations will depend on the risk assessment and fire plan of the buildings; internal doors could well be fire doors depending on the size of the apartment and distance from the flat entrance door.
-You can find out more in Approved Document B Volumes 1 (for houses) and 2 Part B (for flats) of the building Regulations.
+You can find out more on the GOV.UK website.

 • All fire doors are fire rated.
 Some are FD30 (providing 30 minute protection), FD60 (60 minute protection) or higher.
 There is usually a certification mark (a label or plug) on top of the door if it is a Fire Door – you can find out more in the Best Practice Guide published by the BWF Fire Door Alliance.